Well, if that describes you then you might want to know that…

 Now let’s take a look at the problems associated with the whole “writing and talking are the exact same thing” approach to developing stand-up comedy material.

 The very first thing you may want to do is use any search engine and use this search term:

 Differences between writing and talking

-You will find that there are literally millions of results pages available that address these differences.
+You will find that there are literally many millions of results pages available that address these differences.

 Yet outside my own educational materials for comedians, the important and significant differences between writing and talking are ignored when it comes to showing someone how “write jokes”.

 But let me provide a brief list of the differences between writing and talking and why it makes a HUGE difference when it comes to developing stand-up comedy material for the stage: